NEJLT/nejlt-website/content/home/scope.md

   * Speech and Multimodality
   * Summarization
   * Syntax: Tagging, Chunking and Parsing
-  * Works focusing on Northern European languages are encouraged, with the same requirements of excellence
+  * Works focusing on Northern European languages are also welcome, with the same requirements of excellence

 $~$